neooblaster/zcl_log_util/README.md

 # ABAP Logging Class ZCL_LOG_UTIL

-An another ABAP logging class allowing programs to focus on their functionality rather than being buried under lines of logging code
+> An another ABAP logging class allowing programs to focus on their functionality
+> rather than being buried under lines of logging code.

 **Link to download latest versions** :